Rush Limbaugh behind the Golden EIB microphone, highly trained broadcast specialists, documented to be almost always right, 98.5% of the time.

 Is it fair to portray the American people that Democrats want to cut and run?

-I think it's fair to use the words of the people in Congress, or their votes.
+I think it's fair to use the words of the people in Congress or their votes.

-Do you want to continue a program that enabled us to interrogate folks or not?
+The vote was on the Hamden legislation, do you want to continue a program that enabled us to interrogate folks or not?

 And all I was doing is reciting the votes.

-I would cite my uh opponent in the 2004 campaign when he said there needs to be a date certain from which to withdraw from Iraq.
+I would cite my opponent in the 2004 campaign when he said there needs to be a date certain from which to withdraw from Iraq.

-I characterize that as cut and run, because I believe it is cut and run.
+I characterize that as cut and run because I believe it is cut and run.

 In other words, I've been using either their votes or their words to characterize their positions.